 Picture 4 - Exterior shot of Kiva and Pueblo

 Thursday, we decided to hit the golf course again, but this time as a family.
 Jen and Lila didn’t play, but they learned all about the game of golf.
 We got a cart this time for $30 for 18 holes.
 Lila asked lots of questions (which is good) and even asked why there was sand in all the divots on the course.
-I explained to her that after a golfer takes some of the grass up with their swing, they are supposed to fill it with the sand in the container on their carts.
-Once she learned that one, she started filling every divot she could find.
-Unfortunately, she was really efficient and I didn’t mention to her that she shouldn’t EVER go near a golfer while they are swinging until they are completely done and they see you there. 😖 After one of my swings, I was admiring my shot into the tree line 😞 with my club still in the back swing position and, unbeknownst to me, Lila went down to fill the divot.
+I explained to her that after a golfer takes some of the grass up with their swing, they are supposed to fill in the divot with the container of sand from their cart.
+Once she learned that one, she started filling every divot in she could find.
+Unfortunately, she was really efficient, and I didn’t mention to her that she shouldn’t EVER go near a golfer while they are swinging until they are completely done and they see you there. 😖 After one of my swings, I was admiring my shot into the tree line 😞 with my club still in the backswing position and, unbeknownst to me, Lila went down to fill the divot.
 I didn’t see her and brought my club down and whacked her right above the eye.
-Thankfully, she powered through it with no concussion, but had a big bruise for a couple days.
+Thankfully, she powered through it with no concussion but had a big bruise for a couple of days.

-That night, Jen and Lila made “Boo” bags to hand out to some neighbors for Halloween.
+That night Jen and Lila made “Boo” bags to hand out to some neighbors for Halloween.
 Jen and Lila had seen that there was another trailer here with 3 kids in it so they planned on “BOO”ing them.
-For those of you not familiar with being BOO'ed, you basically fill a bag with goodies, leave it on your neighbors doorstep, knock on the door, and RUN!
-They aren’t supposed to know who put it there but are supposed to pass a BOO on to another neighbor while leaving a card in their window saying they have already been BOO’ed.
-FYI, we decided when you are boondocking up a dirt road it probably isn’t a good idea to knock on someones trailer door and then run.
-They waited until the next morning when the neighbors left and left it on the doorstep.
+For those of you not familiar with being BOO'ed, you fill a bag with goodies, leave it on your neighbor's doorstep, knock on the door, and RUN!
+They aren’t supposed to know who put it there, but they are supposed to pass a BOO on to another neighbor while leaving a card in their window saying they have already been BOO’ed.
+FYI, we decided when you are boondocking up a dirt road it probably isn’t a good idea to knock on someone's trailer door and then run.
+They waited until the next morning when the neighbors left and left the BOO bag on the doorstep.

-Friday was a pretty chill day where we just hung around the camp site and went to town for a bit.
-When we got back Jen and Lila went on a walk to see if the BOO bag was gone.
+Friday was a pretty chill day.
+We hung around the campsite and went to town for a bit.
+When we got back, Jen and Lila went on a walk to see if the BOO bag was gone.
 They noticed the neighbors still weren’t back and got worried an animal might get it, so they went to go grab it and take it home.
-As Jen went to grab it, "Lookout" Lila saw the neighbors driving up the road so they hurriedly put it back and started walking again.
+As Jen went to grab it, "Lookout" Lila saw the neighbors driving up the road, so they hurriedly put it back, and started walking again.
 They decided to walk around the loop again to see what happens.
-When they got back around and the neighbors saw them, they all started talking to each other and they asked if Jen and Lila left it for them.
-Of course, not being able to keep a secret, Jen said ,”Well….maybe”.
+When they got back around and the neighbors saw them, they all started talking to each other, and they asked if Jen and Lila left it for them.
+Of course, not being able to keep a secret, Jen said, "Well….maybe”.
 LOL!
 After quite a bit of talking, they invited the new neighbors over for a campfire and S’mores.
-We had a great time talking with them and the kids had a blast playing together.
-As we got talking about what their plans were for tomorrow, they said they were going to go to Chaco Cultural National Historic Preservation.
+We had a great time talking with them, and the kids had a blast playing together.
+As we were talking about what their plans were for the next day, they said they were going to Chaco Cultural National Historic Preservation.
 We jumped in on their plans and joined them the next day.

 Saturday was a very long day, but very enjoyable as well.
-It was a 1.5 hour drive and down a very rough, gravel road for 16 miles.
+It was a 1-1/2 hour drive to Chaco, and down a very rough, gravel road for 16 miles.
 Yikes!
 The truck rattled so much that the locking nut on my bike rack even came off.
-Once we got there and got all the kids (plus Jen and I) their Jr. Ranger books, we headed out to the Ranger-led tour of the largest Pueblo called Pueblo Bonita.
+Once we got there and got all the kids (plus Jen and me) their Jr. Ranger books, we headed out to the Ranger-led tour of the largest Pueblo called Pueblo Bonita.
 It was pretty amazing to see all the buildings that were built out of stone between 800 - 1300AD.
-This building alone was 5 stories tall (tallest structure in North America until late 1800’s) and took over a 100 years to build it.
+Pueblo Bonita was 5 stories tall (the tallest structure in North America until the late 1800s) and took over 100 years to build it.
 Talk about dedication and then to leave it without a trace.
 Interesting!